Eugen Sandow: Career

-While he was on tour in the United States, Sandow made a brief return to England to marry Blanche Brooks, a girl from Manchester.
+While he was on tour in the United States, Sandow made a brief return to England to marry Blanche Brooks, from Manchester.
 However, due to stress and ill health he returned permanently to recuperate.

-He was soon back on his feet, and opened the first of his Institutes of Physical Culture, where he taught methods of exercise, dietary habits and weight training.
+He was soon recovered, and opened the first of his Institutes of Physical Culture, where he taught methods of exercise, dietary habits and weight training.
 His ideas on physical fitness were novel at the time and had a tremendous impact.
-The Sandow Institute was an early gymnasium that was open to the public for exercise.
-In 1898 he also founded a monthly periodical, originally titled Physical Culture and subsequently renamed Sandow's Magazine of Physical Culture that was dedicated to all aspects of physical culture.
-This was accompanied by a series of books published between 1897 and 1904 – the last of which coined the term 'bodybuilding' in the title (as "body-building").
+The Sandow Institute was an early gymnasium open to the public for exercise.
+In 1898, he founded a monthly periodical, originally titled Physical Culture and renamed Sandow's Magazine of Physical Culture that was dedicated to all aspects of physical culture.
+This was accompanied by a series of books published between 1897 and 1904 – the last of which coined the term "bodybuilding" in the title (spelled "body-building").

 He worked hard at improving exercise equipment, and had invented various devices such as rubber strands for stretching and spring-grip dumbbells to exercise the wrists.
-In 1900 William Bankier wrote Ideal Physical Culture in which he challenged Sandow to a contest in weightlifting, wrestling, running and jumping.
-When Sandow did not accept his challenge Bankier called him a coward, a charlatan and a liar.
+In 1900, William Bankier wrote Ideal Physical Culture in which he challenged Sandow to a contest in weightlifting, wrestling, running, and jumping.
+When Sandow did not accept his challenge, Bankier called him a coward, a charlatan and a liar.

 In 1901, Sandow organized the world's first major bodybuilding competition in London's Royal Albert Hall.
-The venue was so full that people were turned away from the door.
-The three judges presiding over the contest were Sir Charles Lawes the sculptor, Sir Arthur Conan Doyle the author, and Sandow himself.
+The venue was so full that people were turned away at the door.
+The three judges presiding over the contest were Sir Charles Lawes the sculptor, Sir Arthur Conan Doyle the author, and Sandow.